dirkpage/lit-paymaster/README.md

 # Lit Paymaster

-This project contains a script that generates and signs a user operation using a lit action on optimism mainnet.
+This project showcases how to use a Verifying Paymaster that has Lit PKP as the owner.
+We use Lit actions to fetch the exchange price and sign a user operation using lit action on optimism mainnet.
+The project can be extended to create a wallet that allows paying fees in any erc20 token that is on coingecko on any chain supported by the Lit Network.
+Or it can be integrated to any existing Smart Wallet Account.

 ## Prerequisites
 This project requries the following CLI packages: